0xPolygonMiden/miden-vm/docs/src/design/chiplets/main.md

 _Note: over time, the use of this construction has evolved to the point where its name doesn't match the way it is used.
 This is documented in [issue #1779](https://github.com/0xMiden/miden-vm/issues/1779)._

-The [virtual table](../lookups/multiset.md#virtual-tables) bus $vt_{chip}$ is used by chiplets by several chiplets as a way to maintain and enforce the correctness of their internal states, and enable communication with each other.
+The [virtual table](../lookups/multiset.md#virtual-tables) bus $vt_{chip}$ is used by several chiplets as a way to maintain and enforce the correctness of their internal states, and enable communication with each other.

-The hasher chiplet uses it as to store [sibling nodes](./hasher.md#sibling-table-constraints) when performing a Merkle tree update.
+The hasher chiplet uses it as a way to store [sibling nodes](./hasher.md#sibling-table-constraints) when performing a Merkle tree update.
 In particular, it expects an empty bus at the start of this operation, and ensures that all entries it inserts are removed once the new tree is finalized.
 Consequently, the column representing this table must be equal to 1 at the boundaries of the hasher chiplet's trace, preventing communication with other chiplets.